Trends in International Mathematics and Science Study

 TIMSS (Trends in International Mathematics and Science Study) is a large-scale assessment designed to inform educational policy and practice by providing an international perspective on teaching and learning in mathematics and science.

 TIMSS conducts comprehensive state-of the-art assessments of mathematics and science for students in Year 4 and Year 8, supported with extensive data about country, school, and classroom learning environments.
 First conducted in 1995, TIMSS reports every four years on the achievement of Year 4 and Year 8 students.
 Australia has participated in all five cycles.

-In Australia, 480 schools and over 14,000 students at Year 4 and Year 8 were involved.
+In Australia, 580 schools and over 14,000 students at Year 4 and Year 8 will be involved.

 TIMSS is a project of the International Association for the Evaluation of Educational Achievement (IEA) and is directed by the TIMSS International Study Center at Boston College in collaboration with a worldwide network of organisations and representatives from the participating countries.
 ACER is responsible for undertaking the data collection in Australian schools.